elytra99/skyladudek.github.io/README.md

 5. Scroll down and select "Commit new file"

-6. Under your repository, click <Settings> and scroll down to the header <GitHub Pages>
+6. Under your repository, click <Settings> and scroll down to the header `<GitHub Pages>`

-7. Click your site's URL to see your published page Or, once viewing the link you can type it in in your browser to view the page
+7. Click your site's URL to see your published page.
+Or, once viewing the link you can type it in in your browser to view the page

 #### Apply a Jekyll Theme to your Resume
 Now that your page is up, you can apply a Jekyll theme to make the aesthetics of your resume look less plain.

 1. Go back to the <Settings> tab in your repository

-2. Scroll back down to the <GitHub Pages> Header
+2. Scroll back down to the `<GitHub Pages>` header

 3. Select "Choose Theme" under <Theme Chooser>